tracim/tracim/doc/backend/setting.md

 #### API-Key Authentification

-:heavy_exclamation_mark: Unlike other authentication mechanism, this mechanism is not built for normal user authentication.
+⚠ Unlike other authentication mechanism, this mechanism is not built for normal user authentication.
 It is aimed at administrators or daemons (e.g. an email reply daemon).
 This authentication mechanism is the only one that bypasses the authentication mechanism check (user are linked to